paskaran/SLaMowJ/README.md

 This method returns all possible word combinations from the given word and its maxDepth and maxWidth followers.
 Take care by using this method with high numbers for maxDepth and/or maxWidth!

+Make sure to close the connection to the database by using this method: `closeLanguageModel()`

 3. Example
 ----------
 An example code can be found within the main folder.